wubinzzu/wubinzzu.github.io/_pages/cv.md

 Biography
 ======
 I am a third year PhD student from <a href="http://www.zzu.edu.cn/"> Zhengzhou University </a>, advised by Prof. Yang-Dong Ye.
-I received my B.S. degree and M.S. degree in School of Information Engineering from Zhengzhou University.
+I received my B.S. degree and M.S. degree in School of Information Engineering from <a href="http://www.zzu.edu.cn/">Zhengzhou University</a>.

 Publications
 ======